romasalah/FitBOLD/README.md

 - Plotting of Confidence Intervals of regression statistics and parameter estimates.
 - plotting of tested cross validation, R-square, and RMSE.

+Utilities:
+- Orthviews_fitBOLD: a very handy function to view the 3D maps of the correlated regions, you can choose to view only specific models, only linear or quadratic correlations, only positive or negative correlations.
+You can also view overlay the correlated regions over all NiFTI masks in a directory or over specific masks indicated in the input.

+- Comparemodel: a handy function to output regression statistics with confidence intervals and compares performance of different models.

+- mapnii: a simple script to create a map of brain regions using all NiFTI images in a folder.
+Requires XjView toolbox.  http://www.alivelearn.net/xjview/download/

+- exploreROIs: outputs a cell array of all correlated brain regions and organizes them by model, linearity, and direction of correlation.

+get_ROIs: a simple script to batch orthviews_fitBOLD over different models.